M2Dawn/M2Dawn/README.md

 # Hossam Sabry

-BIM Developer construction automation and digital workflows.
+BIM Developer in construction automation and digital workflows.

 I develop custom tools that help BIM teams work more efficiently - from Revit API plugins to web-based coordination dashboards.
 My background is in civil engineering, which helps me build solutions that actually work on real projects.